 DoctrineStrike is a real-time strategy game whose entire art pipeline is AI-generated, inside Unity, and brand-consistent by design.
-Today it runs on ComfyUI with GPT-Image and Tripo — and every stage is a swappable socket.
-That socket can be Magnific — putting your model in the hands of millions of players, not just developers.
+Today it runs on ComfyUI with GPT-Image and Tripo — every stage a clean drop-in slot, so switching it to Magnific is one selection, no code.
+We're not shopping backends: we built the whole game to run on Magnific by default — and to put your model in the hands of millions of players, not just developers.

 Magnific today serves thousands of professional creators.
 The real prize is the hundreds of millions of players — unlocked the moment generation stops being a tool you buy and becomes a mechanic you play.
 We built the bridge: a shipped game where players generate playable units from a prompt.
 You bring the model; we bring the market.

 ComfyUI is a brilliant engine and a clumsy product — a separate app, inconsistent output, expert-only.
-We closed the gap: every backend (text→image, image→image, image→mesh) is a swappable module inside Unity, driven by one shared style.
+We closed the gap: every stage (text→image, image→image, image→mesh) is a clean drop-in slot inside Unity, built to run on Magnific and driven by one shared style.
 Prompt → sprite → mesh → rigged, combat-ready prefab, auto-scaled to its class and wired to play.

 body